learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Identify the `nil` Value and Its Purpose

 The `nil` value means "no value."
-You might recall it is one of the `falsey` values in Ruby.
-It is the value that represents "nothing."
+You might recall that it is treated as a `falsey` value in Ruby.
+This makes sense because it's the value that represents "nothing."

 It's not `3` and it's also not any other number.
 It's also not `0`, a value that's no distance from `0` on the number scale.
 It's a world without the scale